Virginia requires landlords to make the following disclosures to tenants, usually in writing and at the start of the tenancy:

 Yes.
 Within 5 days of move-in, landlord or tenant or both together must prepare a written report detailing the condition of the premises.
 Landlord must disclose within this report the known presence of mold.
 (Va.
 Code Ann. § 55-248.11:1)

 The landlord of property in any locality in which a military air installation is located, or any person authorized to enter into a rental agreement on his behalf, must provide to a prospective tenant a written disclosure that the property is located in a noise zone or accident potential zone, or both, as designated by the locality on its official zoning map.
 (Va.
 Code Ann. § 55-248.12:1)

 Landlord who uses a ratio utility billing service, who intends to collect monthly billing and other administrative and late fees, must disclose these fees in a written rental agreement.
 (Va.
 Code Ann. § 55-226.2)

-Check the Virginia statute (Va.
-Code Ann. §§ 55-248.11:1, 55-248.12, 55-248.12:1, 55-248.11:2) for details on these disclosures.
 See the Laws and Legal Research section of Nolo for advice on finding and reading statutes and court decisions.

 Also, check your local ordinance for any city or county disclosure requirements.
 To find yours, check your city or county website (many are listed on State and Local Government on the Net), or contact the office of your mayor, city manager, or county administrator.